 Growth Issues on Babies and Kids

-If large amounts of aluminum are not suitable for adults, it is even more so for babies and kids.
-In an article published in the American Academy of Pediatrics, some studies showed concern about overexposure to aluminum.
+If large amounts of aluminium are not suitable for adults, it is even more so for babies and kids.
+In an article published in the American Academy of Pediatrics, some studies showed concern about overexposure to aluminium.

 Apparently, there are ongoing studies that explore how aluminum can cause immature renal function and other growth issues.

-So, whether you are a pregnant or postpartum mama, it would be best not to take risks with antiperspirants with aluminum.
+So, whether you are a pregnant or postpartum mama, it would be best not to take risks with antiperspirants with aluminium.

-Now that you know the possible dangers of aluminum to your body, now is the time to make the switch.
+Now that you know the possible dangers of aluminium to your body, now is the time to make the switch.
 A perfect candidate would be the Dry Serum Deodorant from Mama’s Choice.

-Aside from keeping body odor away, this also prevents excessive sweating – minus the aluminum.
-Instead, it uses Caremag, which is a Dead Sea mineral.
+Aside from keeping body odour away, this also prevents excessive sweating – minus the aluminium.
+So instead, it uses Caremag, which is a Dead Sea mineral.
 It has a crystalline structure that entraps a certain amount of sweat and sebum.
 By doing so, the skin is left dry and smooth.

 As if that’s not enough, this deodorant also contains niacinamide, which effectively brightens the underarms.